HeidelTime/heideltime/doc/readme.txt

     * ACE Tern Reader: This Collection Reader reads corpora of the ACE Tern style and annotates the document creation time.
-Using the corpora preparation script (for details, see below), the following corpora can be processed: ACE Tern 2004 training, TimeBank, WikiWars, and WikiWars_DE.
+Using the corpora preparation script (for details, see below), several corpora can be processed, e.g.: ACE Tern 2004 training, WikiWars, and WikiWars_DE.

     * TempEval-2 Reader: This Collection Reader reads the TempEval-2 input data of the training and the evaluation sets and annotates the document creation time as well as token and